henrythemes/jekyll-bootstrap-theme/introngs1509/labs/resequencing-analysis.md

 Everything is that same except with 2s instead of 1s.
 Don't forget to change your output file also!

-Before we go on to the next step, take a minute and look at the fastq files.
+Before we go on to the next step, take a minute and look at the fastq files and understand the format and contents of these files.
 Use

 ```bash